M.H. Detrick Company

-About M.H.
-Detrick

 M.H.
+Detrick History and Asbestos

-Detrick Company was founded in Mokena, Illinois, in 1925 as a heat enclosure manufacturer.
-Detrick quickly grew into an international leader in heat enclosure refractory linings and industrial insulation from humble beginnings.
+- Detrick quickly grew into an international leader in heat enclosure refractory linings and industrial insulation from humble beginnings.

-Detrick products commonly contained asbestos because they needed to withstand such extreme temperatures.
+- M.H.
+Detrick used asbestos between 1939 and 1964.
 This use eventually led to lawsuits against the company from those sickened by asbestos exposure.

 Refractory materials must withstand high temperatures without breaking or leaking excessive heat.
 In the past, companies that made these materials commonly used asbestos, and M.H.
 Detrick was no exception.

 Even as the health hazards of asbestos came to light, manufacturers continued to use this natural mineral in refractory materials.
-Some Detrick products that contained high amounts of asbestos include:[2]
+Detrick products that contained high amounts of asbestos include:[2]

-- Insulating, fireproofing, casing, and finishing cements
+- Insulating, fireproofing, casing, and finishing cement

 - Block insulation